belam123/automation-file-organizer/README.md

 # automation-file-organizer
-This file purpose ir to organize files such as file extensions which groups them together.
+This file purpose is to organize files classfying and grouping them into their extensions.
+If it doesn't exist thie script creates one hence all the files become organized.